 Rainforest Journalism Fund

-The Rainforest Journalism Fund (RJF) raises awareness of the urgent issues facing the world’s tropical rainforests by supporting and building capacity for quality, independent journalism in three key regions: the Amazon, the Congo Basin, and Southeast Asia.
+The Rainforest Journalism Fund (RJF) raises awareness of the urgent issues facing the world's rainforests by supporting and empowering independent, quality journalism in three key regions: the Amazon, the Congo Basin, and Southeast Asia.

 PULITZER CENTER INITIATIVE

 Rainforest Investigations Network

 The Rainforest Investigations Network (RIN) seeks to leverage investigative reporting and cross-border collaboration to address stories at the intersection of climate change, corruption and governance in the world's three main rainforest regions: the Amazon, Congo Basin and Southeast Asia.